tpham2580/ChefNotes/README.md

 ## Overview
 ### Description
-ChefNotes is an android application that allows users to save all their recipes in one place
+ChefNotes is an android application that allows users to have all their recipes saved in one place

 ### Walkthough GIF